Important Alerts

 What are the risks of upper and lower eyelid surgery?

-Beyond the general risks of cosmetic surgery that include bleeding, infection, asymmetry and poor scaring, specific risks of an eyelid lift include prolonged healing, swelling of the tissues surrounding the eye, rolling out (or in) of the eyelid and drooping of the eyelid causing prolonged tearing or eye irritation.
+Beyond the general risks of cosmetic surgery that include bleeding, infection, asymmetry and poor scarring, specific risks of an eyelid lift include prolonged healing, swelling of the tissues surrounding the eye, rolling out (or in) of the eyelid and drooping of the eyelid causing prolonged tearing or eye irritation.

 What results can I expect after an upper and lower eyelid lift?